rwieruch/blog_robinwieruch_content/blog/react-hooks-fetch-data/index.md

 That's data fetching with React hooks in a nutshell.
 But continue reading if you are interested about error handling, loading indicators, how to trigger the data fetching from a form, and how to implement a reusable data fetching hook.

-# How to trigger a hook programmatically/manually?
+# How to trigger a hook programmatically / manually?

 Great, we are fetching data once the component mounts.
 But what about using an input field to tell the API in which topic we are interested in?
 "Redux" is taken as default query.
 But what about topics about "React"?
 Let's implement an input element to enable someone to fetch other stories than "Redux" stories.
 Therefore, introduce a new state for the input element.